 It is the policy of Progress in Reaction Kinetics and Mechanism to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.

 At SAGE we are committed to facilitating openness, transparency and reproducibility of research.
-Where relevant, Progress in Reaction Kinetics and Mechanism encourages authors to share their research data in a suitable public repository subject to ethical considerations and where data is included, to add a data accessibility statement in their manuscript file.
+Where relevant, Progress in Reaction Kinetics and Mechanism encourages authors to share their research data in a suitable public repository subject to ethical considerations and to include a data accessibility statement in their manuscript file.
 Authors should also follow data citation principles.
-For more information please visit the Research Data Sharing Policies, which includes information about SAGE’s partnership with the data repository Figshare.
+For more information please visit the SAGE Author Gateway, which includes information about SAGE’s partnership with the data repository Figshare.

 SAGE is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway.